 For example, the 2018 WNBA MVP Breanna Stewart tore her Achilles prior to the 2019 WNBA season playing in a Euroleague championship game.
 Meanwhile, NBA players like Los Angeles Lakers superstar LeBron James and Los Angeles Clippers forward Kawhi Leonard sit out regular season games for "load management" reasons.

 National Basketball Association commissioner Adam Silver said the WNBA lost $12 million in 2018, but attendance is on the incline for many WNBA teams.
-If the WNBA wants to attract and preserve top talent, that starts with paying its top picks (the top four draft picks in 2022 -- Rhyne Howard, NaLyssa Smith, Shakira Austin and Emily Sngstler -- will earn a base salary $72,141).
-The average salary in 2021 is $120,648--a substantial increase from $75,000 just two years ago--and the salary cap increased from $996,100 in 2019 to $1,339,000.
+If the WNBA wants to attract and preserve top talent, that starts with paying its top picks (the top four WNBA Draft picks in 2022 — Rhyne Howard, NaLyssa Smith, Shakira Austin and Emily Sngstler — earned a base salary $72,141).
+The average salary in 2021 was $120,648—a substantial increase from $75,000 just two years before that—and the salary cap increased from $996,100 in 2019 to $1,339,000.

 Women's sports leagues are growing.
 Few more so than women's professional basketball.
-Viewership increased by 49 percent in 2021 thanks to more exposure on ESPN along with new sponsorships and partnerships.
+Viewership increased by 49% in 2021 thanks to more exposure on ESPN along with new sponsorships and partnerships.
 Not to mention a unique All-Star Game where the WNBA All-Stars took on the USA Women's National Team and thrilling playoffs.
+Then in 2022, viewership was up 22% from that mark.

-The Dallas Wings, Los Angeles Sparks, Minnesota Lynx and other pro women's basketball teams will never be as big as their NBA team counterparts.
+The Dallas Wings, Los Angeles Sparks, Minnesota Lynx and other pro women's basketball teams will never be as big as their NBA team counterparts, which means the average NBA salary will be higher.
 However, they still play with as much fire and passion.
 The new CBA is a step in the right direction.
 Now go out and support your local WNBA team.